 - Cool your skin.
 You can do this with a cool shower or bath, or compresses with cool, wet cloths.

 - Reduce inflammation.
-If the pain is intense, a non-steroidal anti-inflammatory like ibuprofen can help ease your discomfort.
+If the pain is intense, a non-steroidal anti-inflammatory like ibuprofen may help ease your discomfort.

 - Keep your skin hydrated.
 Gels containing aloe vera are a great option that cool and moisturize sunburned skin.
 Reapply them frequently.